MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 Store-installed PWAs, however, have a hard-coded start URL that is pointed at the principal domain.
 When the PWA is launched, the PWA initially navigates to the principal domain, and then a customer may (as necessary) be redirected to their locale-specific domain.
 If that redirection occurs, the navigation is considered "out of scope" and the app UI will display the URL and title at the top of the web page.

 This is a security feature to ensure that users are aware that they have left the context of the app.
-That makes sense when a user is loading a page from another website in the context of the PWA, but can be surprising when a user is moving between domains that are all part of the same website.
+That makes sense when a user is loading a page from another website in the context of the PWA, but may be inappropriate when a user moves among domains that are all part of the same website.

 ### Prevent the locale-specific URL and title from being displayed